vegaprotocol/documentation/docs/tutorials/build-send-transactions.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide will teach you how to build, sign, and send a Vega transaction.
+This guide will teach you how to build, sign, and send a Vega transaction using Vega's CLI wallet app.

 A transaction is an action you want to issue to the network, usually encoded in JSON.
 For example, a transaction to indicate an affirmative vote for a governance proposal might look like this: